 Filing an original complaint or summons in CM/ECF does not constitute service.
 It is the responsibility of the filing party to serve these documents outside of CM/ECF.
 Other documents filed with the Court may be served electronically pursuant to Federal Rule of Civil Procedure (FRCP) 5 and Local Civil Rule (LCR) 5.
-Affidavits of service, which may include executed summons, are to be filed with the Court, either directly in CM/ECF (registered e-filers) or via postal mail or personal delivery (non-e-filers only).
+Affidavits of service, which may include executed summons, are to be filed with the Court, either directly in CM/ECF (registered e-filers) or via U.S. mail or personal delivery (non-e-filers only).

-Whenever a document is filed and served electronically in accordance with these procedures, CM/ECF will generate an email NEF to any case participant who is an e-service recipient.
+Whenever a pleading or other paper is filed and served electronically in accordance with these procedures, CM/ECF will generate an email NEF to any case participant who is an e-service recipient.

-If any case participant is not an e-service recipient, or if the document is not filed publicly with the Court (such as discovery or documents filed under seal), service must be made in another manner authorized by the Federal Rules.
-When a document is filed under seal, e-service recipients will still receive the CM/ECF-generated NEF, but the document will not be electronically accessible.
+If any case participant is not an e-service recipient, or if the documents are not filed publicly with the Court (such as discovery or documents filed under seal), service must be made in another manner authorized by the Federal Rules.
+When documents are filed under seal, e-service recipients will still receive the CM/ECF-generated NEF, but the document link will be inaccessible.